openziti/ziti/quickstart/docker/all-in-one/README.md

 With `docker compose up --build`, the downloaded container image specified in `image` is replaced locally with the one built from the Dockerfile.
 This clobbers any image you may have pulled from the registry, which can lead to confusion.
-You can prevent this by setting environment variable like `ZITI_QUICK_TAG=local docker compose up --build` to avoid clobbering the default `:latest` tag.
+You can prevent this by setting environment variable like `ZITI_CLI_TAG=local docker compose up --build` to avoid clobbering the default `:latest` tag.

-If you already clobbered `:latest` just run `ZITI_QUICK_TAG=latest docker compose pull` to refresh your local copy from the registry.
+If you already clobbered `:latest` just run `ZITI_CLI_TAG=latest docker compose pull` to refresh your local copy from the registry.